 From Naturopath To Specialist Dietary Supplement Formulator

 In the early 80s, I studied natural medicine principles initially through correspondence and self-directed courses, and then attended herbal manufacturing weekend workshops in 1985.
 I grew many medicinal herbs and manufactured herbal medicines and tinctures in the early 1980s before studying natural medicine formally and finally qualifying as a naturopath in the late 80s.
-I gradually became a specialist dietary and herbal supplement formulator over a period of many years of clinical practice, study, and eventually, through research and clinical experience.
+I gradually became a specialist dietary and herbal supplement formulator over a period of many years of clinical practice, study, and eventually, through extensive journal & online research and clinical experience.
 I studied post-graduate in homeopathic therapeutics and herbal medicine compounding in 1994 in Calcutta, India.

 After moving to New Zealand in 1998, I established a naturopathic clinic and in 1999 started working as a technical manager for a start-up called FX Med, which has now (22 years later) become New Zealand’s leading wholesale suppliers of practitioner-only ranges of dietary supplements.
 My role as a technical and clinical services consultant for 25 years in the AUS/NZ natural medicine industry has facilitated my evolution and ongoing success in natural medicine.